-- 16. The value of the risk weighted assets of Banking Services for credit risk is to be calculated by determining the risk weighted value of each of the assets of Banking Services, and then aggregating those values to determine the total value of the risk weighted assets. - 17.
+- 16. The value of the risk weighted assets of Financial Services for credit risk is to be calculated by determining the risk weighted value of each of the assets of Financial Services, and then aggregating those values to determine the total value of the risk weighted assets. - 17.
 For this purpose, an asset includes not only a loan, but a commitment to make a loan.
 Thus, if GAB has formally offered to make a loan of \$1,000,000, the full amount of the commitment is to be regarded as an asset notwithstanding that the loan has not been drawn, or is only partially drawn.

-18. The risk weight to be applied to the value of each asset of Banking Services to determine the risk weighted asset value of that asset is to be determined in accordance with the following table -
+18. The risk weight to be applied to the value of each asset of Financial Services to determine the risk weighted asset value of that asset is to be determined in accordance with the following table -

-Asset (including commitments) Credit-Rating Grade Risk Weight 1 (%) Cash items in the process of collection (eg cheques, drafts and other items drawn on an authorised deposit taking institution ("ADI") that are payable immediately and are in the process of collection).
+Asset (including commitments) Credit-Rating Grade Risk Weight (%) Cash items in the process of collection (eg cheques, drafts and other items drawn on an authorised deposit taking institution ("ADI") that are payable immediately and are in the process of collection).
 20 2.
 All Australian dollar claims on the Australian Government.
 0 3.
 Claims on state or territory governments (including state or territory central borrowing authorities).
-1 2 0 20 4.
+1 0 2 20 4.
 Claims on ADIs, being claims with an original maturity of 3 months or less.
-1, 2, 3 20 5.
-Claims on ADIs with an original maturity of more than 3 months.
-1 2, 3 20 50 6.
-Other loans - To the extent a loan exposure is up to 10% of the capital allocated to Banking Services.
+1, 2, 3 20 Claims on ADIs with an original maturity of more than 3 months.
+1 20 2, 3 50 6.
+Other loans.
 100 7.
-Other Large Loans - To the extent a loan exposure is more than 10% of the capital allocated to Banking Services.
-200 2 8.
-The unsecured portion of any loan that is past due for more than 90 days and/or impaired - where the specific provision for any loss or impairment is less than 20% of the outstanding amount of the loan, or 150 where the specific provision for any loss or impairment is no less than 20% of the outstanding amount of the loan.
-100 9.
+The unsecured portion of any loan that is past due for more than 90 days and/or impaired - where the specific provision for any loss or impairment is less than 20% of the outstanding amount of the loan, or 150 b. where the specific provision for any loss or impairment is no less than 20% of the outstanding amount of the loan.
+100 8.
 All other assets and claims.
 100

 Notes: 1.
 The risk weights specified in this table are based on the risk weights for equivalent assets specified by APRA for ADIs in APS 112.
-However the risk weight for the asset referred to in paragraph 7 (Loans - to the extent a loan exposure is more than 10% of the capital allocated to Banking Services) is determined on the basis of GAB's assessment.

-- 2. As at the date of adoption of this Policy, GAB has several large loans where the loan exposure is more than 10% of the capital allocated to Banking Services.
-As a transitional measure, until 30 June 2013, the risk weighting of the exposure to these loans which is more than 10% of the capital allocated to Banking Services is to be 125%.
-It is intended that the risk weighting of the exposure to those loans on and from 1 July 2013 be subject to further review. - 19.
-To determine the equivalent credit rating grade for an institution with a rating issued by an external credit rating institution (Standard & Poors, Moodys or Fitch), the mapping set out in Tables 1 and 2 of APRA's Prudential Practice Guide APG112 applies.
+- 19. To determine the equivalent credit rating grade for an institution with a rating issued by an external credit rating institution (Standard & Poors, Moodys or Fitch), the mapping set out in Tables 1 and 2 of APRA's Prudential Practice Guide APG112 applies.
 For the purposes of this Policy, the rating from Standard & Poors is to apply.
 Where there are different credit rating grades for an institution from Moodys and Fitch and no rating from Standard & Poors, the lowest of those ratings will be the credit rating for the institution for the purposes of this Policy. - 20.
 The risk weighted value of an asset is determined by multiplying its current book value (including accrued interest or revaluations, and net of any specific provision or associated deprecation) by the relevant risk weight.